j-forster/Waziup-Application/docs/pipeline.md

 Click **Save App** and **Show App**.
 You can change the values independently, but that's not surprising.

 We will now to connect the input fields.
 You can to that by connecting them to a pipeline - the same pipeline for both inputs will make them synchronise.
-Think about it as a value transfer: everytime you change a value, it will be pumped through the pipeline and affect all controls that are conencted to it.
+Think about it as a value transfer: every time you change a value, it will be pumped through the pipeline and affect all controls that are conencted to it.

 ![Pipeline Editor](img/pipeline_editor.png)